 How Much Is My Case Worth?: Coming up with your settlement demand figure

 Conclude your insurance demand letter by asking for a specific sum of money as the total compensation for your pain, suffering, loss of income and any additional losses.
-A good Portland personal injury lawyer would advise that you request a figure that is actually higher by anywhere from 75% to 100%–than what you think your claim is actually worth.
+A good Portland accident attorney would advise that you request a figure that is actually higher by anywhere from 75% to 100%–than what you think your claim is actually worth.
 This is not to defraud insurance companies of money.
 It’s to give you room to negotiate with the insurance adjuster, who will almost certainly start with an offer that is considerably lower than what you think is fair.
 If your opening figure is the only one you’re willing to settle for, you’ve left yourself with no room for negotiating.

 Once you’ve put together your comprehensive demand letter, make copies of all supporting documentation, including medical bills, police reports, hospital records and anything else that you feel will corroborate the points made in your letter.
 If you’re uneasy about writing the letter, or unsure whether you’ve written it correctly, it would be wise to contact an experienced Portland personal injury lawyer.